 Progress will be reviewed [quarterly/monthly].

-See how your team scores against these standards
+See how your team scores against these protocols

 Connect GitHub and Jira/Linear.
-Concordance scans all 50 standards in minutes with real evidence.
+Concordance scans all 50 protocols in minutes with real evidence.